-Manatees (West Indian Manatee) have occasionally been sighted in the waters adjacent to MCIEAST-MCB CAMLEJ, including Courthouse Bay, Mile Hammock Bay, the New River, and the AlWW.
-Manatees can grow to 15 ft. in length and are uniformly gray or gray-brown in color.
-They are very slow moving mammals; boat collisions are a significant source of manatee mortality, both from impact and propeller damage.
+Manatees have occasionally been sighted in the waters adjacent to MCIEAST-MCB CAMLEJ, including Courthouse Bay, Mile Hammock Bay, the New River, and the AlWW.
+Manatees can grow to 15 feet in length and are uniformly gray or gray-brown.
+They are very slow-moving mammals; boat collisions are a significant source of manatee mortality, both from impact and propeller damage.
 Everyone conducting waterborne operations shall be alert for possible manatee encounters.
 If a manatee is sighted, immediately slow to a no-wake speed.
 Allow sufficient room for the manatee and maneuver cautiously away from the encounter area.
 Do not approach the manatee.
-Report all sightings to the EMD ECON at 451-5063.
+Report all sightings to EMD at 451-5063.